DataMedSci/yagit/docs/source/gamma_index.rst

 .. math::
     GIPR = \frac{| \{\gamma(\vec{r_r}) \le 1\} |}{| \{\gamma(\vec{r_r})\} |}

-When this value is sufficiently high (e.g., 90%), it can be considered that the two compared images are sufficiently similar to each other.
+If this value is sufficiently high (e.g., at least 90%), the evaluated image is acceptable.

 Flow diagram